mahajandiwakar/APriori/README.md

 	This is used to find large itemsets that are above the specified minimum support in an iterative fashion.

 	For this we have the following functions:
+	1. load_transactions:
+		This function not only loads the transactions in-memory for faster access but at the same time finds the first frequent itemsets i.e. L1.
+It uses correct_first_itemset to complete the job.
+The itemsets are stored as a set.
+	2. get_itemsets:
+		This function iteratively generates itemsets which have support greater than minimum support.
+For the generation of candidate itemsets we have joined the previous k-1 itemsets iteratively.
+We keep joining elements of the previous k-1 itemsets which are above the minimum support, till we encounter an itemset of size k.
+This is a faster method of generating the itemsets as in python sets allow us to check if a set is sub-set of another, this leads to optimizations in the processing time.

+B. Rule Generation:
+	This is used to find the rules which are above the specified minimum confidence.

+	For this we use the following function:
+	get_rules:
+		This function iterates over the frequent itemsets and without going through the transactions again, only using the support values of the itemsets finds the confidence value of each itemset.
+All those itemsets that exceed the minimum confidence value are formatted in the required format and added to a list for display later.